 © Danielle Brigida / WWF

-Brown parrots feed on seeds and fruits in trees found throughout the region.
-Cracking open pods and seeds gives it an advantage over species that can’t get to the fruit and it’s known to be an opportunistic bird, often feeding on the fruits of sausage trees (pictured above), jackalberry trees, leadwood trees, and sycamore fig trees
+Brown parrots feed on seeds and fruits in trees found throughout the Maasai Mara region.
+Cracking open pods and seeds gives them an advantage over species that can’t get to the fruit.
+The brown parrot is an opportunistic bird, often feeding on the fruits of sausage trees (pictured above), jackalberry trees, leadwood trees and sycamore fig trees.

 Rüppell’s Vulture